cgarcia0101/postgres_db_environment/README.md

 - `make prod_backup` - Create a backup of the production database
 - `make prod_restore` - Restore the production backup to local
 - `make prod_refresh` - Run production backup and restore in sequence

-### Local Database Management
-- `make local_backup` - Create a backup of the local database
-- `make local_restore` - Restore from a local database backup
-- `make local_drop` - Drop the local database
-- `make local_create` - Create a new local database
-- `make local_recreate` - Drop and recreate the local database

 ## Timing Information